youssefbm2008/Zero-Knowledge-Proofs-MVP-/README.md

 ## Problem Statement

-Recent break-throughs allow the use of zero-knowledge proofs in real-world applications.
-Such proofs have the potential to assert a computation while keeping the statement hidden.
-However, zero-knowledge proofs are currently not widely utilised because there is no simple interface which allows non-expert security software developers to use these assertions in their applications.
+> Recent break-throughs allow the use of zero-knowledge proofs in real-world applications.
+Such proofs can assert the correctness of a computation while keeping the data hidden.
+Yet, zero-knowledge proofs are _currently_ not widely utilised because there exists no simple interface which allows non-expert (security) software developers to utilise these assertions in their applications.

 ## Solution

-We develop a simple interface that allows any non-expert software developer to include assertions of zero-knowledge
+> We develop a simple interface that allows any non-expert software developer to include assertions of zero-knowledge in their applications.
+As such, this interface allows to connect to existing ZK libraries without *any* cryptographic / security knowledge.

- We develop a simple, easy-to-use API/SDK that allows a software developer to include zero-knowledge proofs in their applications.
+~~We develop a simple, easy-to-use API/SDK that allows a software developer to include zero-knowledge proofs in their applications.~~

  ### What exactly do we want to build?

+ API, SDK, Libraries, Products

  #### Short Term - MVP

+  API --- interface to existing libraries

+ ##### Features
+  * Support of a small range of programming languages
+      - C, C++, Go
+  * Utilising existing ZK libraries
+  * Restricted set of operations ('specialised')
+  * Non-optimised
+  * Non-production code ('proof of concept')

  ##### Market Monopolisation
+   * Security Professionals
+   * Blockchain

  #### Long Term

+  SDK --- software development kits

+  ##### Features
+   * Support of a wide range of programming languages
+   * Building our own ZK libraries
+   * 'universal' computations
+   * Highly optimised
+   * Secure software programming
+     - certified, standardised
+     - side-channel security
+     - secure under sql injections, buffer overflows, path traveral attacks, integer overflow attacks, ...

+  ##### Market Monopolisation
+   * Any software programmer
+   * Any software field/area

 ## One Liners